easycv/easycv/docs/source/reference/image.rst

 Image
 ======================

-The :mod:`Image` module provides a class with the same name which is used to represent an image.
+The :mod:`Image` module provides a class with the same name which is used to represent an **image**.

-**Images** provide a way of loading images easily from multiple sources and a simple but powerful way \
+**Images** provide a way of loading images easily from multiple sources and a simple but powerful \
-of applying :doc:`Transforms <transforms/index>`/:doc:`Pipelines <pipeline>`.
+way of applying :doc:`Transforms <transforms/index>`/:doc:`Pipelines <pipeline>`.

 .. warning::
     **Easycv** uses `BGR` color scheme in the internal representation.
-This makes the interface with \
+This makes the interface \
-    opencv easier and faster.
+    with opencv easier and faster.
 Be aware of this if you use the array directly.

 Examples
 ----------
 Load Images
 ^^^^^^^^^^^^^^^^^
-The following script loads and displays an image from a file and then from a url.
+The following script loads and displays an **image** from a file and then from a url.

 .. code-block:: python